Medicaid Waiver Tracker: Which States Have Approved and Pending Section 1115 Medicaid Waivers?

 These states are implementing (or seeking approval to implement) the ACA Medicaid expansion through alternative models that differ from federal law.
 Expansion waivers typically include eligibility and enrollment restrictions for the ACA expansion population (see “Eligibility and Enrollment Restrictions”).

-These states seek waivers that would require work as a condition of eligibility, for most ACA expansion adults and/or traditional populations.
+These states are implementing (or are seeking approval to implement) waivers that would require work as a condition of eligibility, for most ACA expansion adults and/or traditional populations.
 Note: States do not need Section 1115 waiver authority to implement voluntary work referral programs.

 CMS Guidance: On March 14, 2017, the CMS sent a letter to state governors that signaled a willingness to use Section 1115 authority to “support innovative approaches to increase employment and community engagement.”
 On January 11, 2018, CMS posted new guidance for state Section 1115 proposals to condition Medicaid on meeting a work requirement.